UKHO/docs/docs/quality-assurance/bdd.md

 ### Discovery

 * The customer representative brings requirements to the team as user stories (PBIs)
-* The [Example Mapping technique](#Example-Mapping) is applied to these stories by either the whole team or a "Three Amigos" subset
+* The [Example Mapping technique](#Example-Mapping) is applied to these stories either by the whole team or a "Three Amigos" subset
-* This will create rules and examples that illustrate understanding of the story
+* This will create rules and examples that illustrate an understanding of the story

 ### Formulation

-* Examples can be formulated into Gherkin and documented in the acceptance criteria
+* Examples can be formulated into Gherkin and documented in the [acceptance criteria](acceptance-criteria.md)

 ### Automation